Universal translator: Star Control

-In the Star Control computer game series, almost all races are implied to have universal translators; however, discrepancies between the ways aliens choose to translate themselves sometimes crop up and complicate communications.
+In the Star Control series, almost all races are implied to have universal translators; however, discrepancies between the ways aliens choose to translate themselves sometimes complicate communications.
 The VUX, for instance, are cited as having uniquely advanced skills in linguistics and can translate human language long before humans are capable of doing the same to the VUX.
-This created a problem during the first contact between Vux and humans, in a starship commanded by Captain Rand.
-According to Star Control: Great Battles of the Ur-Quan Conflict, Captain Rand is referred to as saying "That is one ugly sucker" when the image of a VUX first came onto his viewscreen.
-However, in Star Control II, Captain Rand is referred to as saying "That is the ugliest freak-face I've ever seen" to his first officer, along with joking that the VUX name stands for Very Ugly Xenoform.
-It is debatable which source is canon.
-Whichever the remark, it is implied that the VUX's advanced Universal Translator technologies conveyed the exact meaning of Captain Rand's words.
-The effete VUX used the insult as an excuse for hostility toward humans.

-Also, a new race called the Orz was introduced in Star Control II.
-They presumably come from another dimension, and at first contact, the ship's computer says that there are many vocal anomalies in their language resulting from their referring to concepts or phenomena for which there are no equivalents in human language.
-The result is dialogue that is a patchwork of ordinary words and phrases marked with *asterisk pairs* indicating that they are loose translations of unique Orz concepts into human language, a full translation of which would probably require paragraph-long definitions.
-(For instance, the Orz refer to the human dimension as *heavy space* and their own as *Pretty Space*, to various categories of races as *happy campers* or *silly cows*, and so on.)

-In the other direction, the Supox are a race portrayed as attempting to mimic as many aspects of other races' language and culture as possible when speaking to them, to the point of referring to their own planet as “Earth,” also leading to confusion.
+The Orz, introduced in Star Control II, have concepts or phenomena for which there are no equivalents in human language.
+The result is dialogue that is a patchwork of ordinary words and phrases marked with asterisk pairs, indicating that they are loose translations of Orz concepts into human language.
+In the other direction, the Supox attempt to mimic as many aspects of other species' language and culture as possible, to the point of referring to their own planet as Earth.

-In Star Control III, the K’tang are portrayed as an intellectually inferior species using advanced technology they do not fully understand to intimidate people, perhaps explaining why their translators’ output is littered with misspellings and nonstandard usages of words, like threatening to “crushify” the player.
-Along the same lines, the Daktaklakpak dialogue is highly stilted and contains many numbers and mathematical expressions, implying that, as a mechanical race, their thought processes are inherently too different from humans’ to be directly translated into human language.
+In Star Control 3, the K'tang are portrayed as an intellectually inferior species using advanced technology they do not fully understand for intimidation, perhaps explaining why their translators' output is littered with misspellings and nonstandard usages of words.
+Along the same lines, Daktaklakpak speech is highly stilted and contains many numbers and mathematical expressions, implying that, as a mechanical race, their thought processes are too different from humans' to be directly translated into human language.